smart-data-lake/smart-data-lake/docs/reference/notebookCatalog.md

 Once generated, the fat-jar (created with maven profile `fat-jar`) and SDLB configuration files have to be uploaded into a Databricks Volume.
 Then create a Databricks Cluster with the fat-jar as Library and Environment Variable `JNAME=zulu17-ca-amd64` to use Java 17.

-Make your SDLB data pipeline did run at least once, so that tables are existing.
+Make sure your SDLB data pipeline runs at least once to ensure that tables exist.
 A simple Databricks Job configuration can look as follows:

 ![Databricks SDLB Job](../images/databricks_job.png)